FloatingArrayDesign/MoorDyn/docs/starting.rst

 appropriate one for your platform.
-More specifically, if you are in Windows you probably want to download and execute Moordyn-X.Y.Z-win64.exe (with X.Y.Z replaced by the specific version), while for Linux and MacOS you can download Moordyn-X.Y.Z-Linux-dev.zip and Moordyn-2.0.0-macOS-dev.zip respectively, and uncompress them in the /usr folder.
+More specifically, if you are in Windows you probably want to download and execute Moordyn-X.Y.Z-win64.exe (with X.Y.Z replaced by the specific version), in Linux you can download and execute Moordyn-X.Y.Z-Linux.sh and in MacOS you can download and execute Moordyn-X.Y.Z-Darwin.sh.

+NOTE: When you donwload the self-extracting files for Linux and MacOS they cannot be launched until you give them execution permissions.

 Now you can checkout
 :ref:`how to integrate MoorDyn in your project <_starting_using>` below.